 - Be assertive, not aggressive:

 It is a myth that successful managers are aggressive.
 They are not aggressive, rather they are assertive.
 There is a fine dividing line between assertiveness and aggressiveness.
-An assertive person is someone who puts forward his point hand, tries to dominate others.
-He raises his voice, he does not listen, and he does not seek to understand other people's points of view.
-He gets emotionally involved in his arguments.
-He takes it as a personal affront if others disagree with him.
-He ends up offending others.
-So do not be aggressive in your next GD.
+An aggressive person is someone who puts forward his point and tries to dominate others.
+He raises his voice, does not listen to or understand other people's viewpoint, takes it as a personal affront if others disagree with him and ends up offending others.
+On the other hand, an assertive person puts across his point strongly and rationally.
+So, do not be aggressive in your next GD.
 Instead, be assertive.

 - Make Friends:

-Make friends to ensure that your arguments get a positive response from the group.
 Building allies is often an important aspect of a GD.
 Being heard is one thing and getting a positive response to your arguments is another.
 Get people on your side and ensure that they are receptive to your arguments.
 They will not only allow you to interject in the discussion, but they will also support your arguments.
-When supporting someone else's arguments does not just say "I agree," try to add value by adding points of your own that extend the argument.
+When supporting someone else's arguments does not just say "I agree".
+Try to add value by adding points of your own that extend the argument.
 You could build allies by giving others a chance to speak when they are in agreement with you (but only after you feel you have made your point).
 The final weapon at our disposal is your body language.
 Try and appear friendly, not intimidating.
 Smile, it often works!
 Speak clearly, speak sense and also let others speak.
 In a GD, you must speak, but you must also be heard by the other participants.
 Other participants will listen to you IF:

 - Your voice is audible and clear

-- You listen to others, let them speak and are not too aggressive.
+- You listen to others; you let them speak and you are not too aggressive.
 This does not mean that you should only let others speak.
 You must let them speak and also speak yourself.

-You can value to a discussion keeping the following in mind:
+- Value-Additions: You can add value to a discussion keeping the following in mind:

 - Provide a structure that enables the discussion to carry on

-- Make sure you do not lose focus and discuss trivial issues rather than the central one.
+- Do not lose focus and discuss trivial issues

 There are a number of candidates who commit common blunders in GDs.
 Going through the following section, you can explore all the common problems and make sure you do not commit any such error.
-Some of the most common blunders are:
+The most common ones are:

-Over-aggression is one of the most common blunders in GDs.
-In trying to make your presence felt and entering a GD, students commits the mistake of being over-aggressive in the GD.
+Being too aggressive is one of the most common mistakes in GDs.
+While trying to make presence felt and acknowledged, students commits the mistake of being over-aggressive in the GD.
 Actions such as over-animation, dramatizations, banging the table, entering in one-to-one discussions or criticizing others unfairly are some of the misplaced manifestations of aggression.
 Why does this happen?
 Most students think that aggression is considered a virtue and hence must be displayed at any cost.
-It needs to be clearly understood that aggressiveness in thinking is required, not in behavior.
+It needs to be clearly understood that aggression in thinking is required, not in behavior.
 A candidate who is polite but firm wins the day.

 - Unfocussed Behavior:

-Trying to fit your example/knowledge of data to every GD topic; Using examples that have no relevance to the discussion can only lead to a negative assessment.
-Quoting facts, figures and data that no relevance to the current discussion can actually lead to messy situation and ensure that you lose the respect of your fellow participants as well.
+Instances like trying to fit your example/knowledge of data to every GD topic, using examples or quoting facts, figures and data that have no relevance to the discussion, etc. can only lead to a negative assessment.
 Try to avoid jargons and technical language that seemingly makes you learned; these can only do more harm than provide any extra brownie points.

-One thing about factual data is that it can provide extra-points to you but if you get a fact wrong, you can be stuck with some very explaining that you need to do.
-In case you are not sure about something, you can always say that your quoting that piece of information approximately.
-You could use phrases such as: “I think” or “Probably/Approximately” or “If I remember right”.
-Do not jump the gun and in haste make a blunder that you cannot correct.
-A related fallout of the same situation is that you should not judge someone who has made such an error, do not jump into the discussion and start berating him.
-If you need to make a factual correction, do so in most polite and humble manner
+One thing about factual data is that it can provide extra-points to you but if you get a fact wrong, you can be stuck with someone explaining that you need to check your facts.
+In case you are not sure about something, you can always say that you are quoting that piece of information approximately.
+You could use phrases such as: “I think” or “Probably/Approximately” or “If I remember correctly”.
+Do not jump the gun and make a blunder that you cannot correct later.
+Also, you should not judge someone who has made such an error; do not jump into the discussion and berate him.
+If you need to make a factual correction, do so in the most polite and humble manner.

 - Being Highly Individualistic:

-Being a strong independent personality is a good virtue to posses, but you should remember that the hallmark of a good manager are the interpersonal skills he possesses.
-Make sure you provide a good account of yourself in a group as your social interaction is being evaluated.
+Being a strong independent personality is a good virtue to possess.
+But, you should remember that the hallmark of a good manager is the interpersonal skill he possesses.
+Make sure that you provide a good reflection of yourself in a group as your social interaction is being evaluated.
 The goal has to be achieved in teams and therefore your interpersonal skills are extremely vital.
 In fact, one has to strike the right balance between individual performance and group excellence.